 You may have heard the term “minimally invasive dentistry” (MID) bandied about.
 But what does it really mean?
 Basically MID restores oral health while trying to maintain healthy tooth structure.
 A generation ago, dentists practiced dentistry with lots of fillings, dental crowns, and dentures.
 The trend today is in the opposite direction.
-“Here at the Flower Mound cosmetic dentistry, our Flower Mound dentist believes that less is more”, says Dr. Jonathan Golab, a Flower Mound invisalign braces and dental crowns provider.
+“Here at the Flower Mound cosmetic dentistry, our Flower Mound dentist believes that less is more”, says Dr. Jonathan Golab, a Flower Mound dental crowns provider.
 “If we help you keep your teeth healthy, we can preserve as much of the natural tooth as possible.”
 Not only does this approach result in more natural, trouble-free teeth, it also saves patients money.

 - Sealants: Dental sealants are plastic resins that fit into the grooves and depressions of the tooth and protect it against acid and plaque.
 Sealants do not require any cutting of the tooth and can be used at any time.